 Assuming we’re healthy, on-leash walks, which are good for us and our dogs, are on the agenda.
-Take them solo rather than with friends, and in lightly occupied areas with plenty of space.
+Wear a mask and take them solo rather than with friends, and in lightly occupied areas with plenty of space.
 Ditto off-leash fun.
 Again, it’s about social distancing, and it’s for our benefit—to disrupt transmission of the virus—rather than for our dog’s.
 (Both people and dogs are social animals, so we know it’s not easy!)
 Also, continue to be a good pick-it-up citizen.
 These days, many parks are not able to provide garbage service, so bring your own poop bags and be prepared to pack them out and dispose of them at home.

 •What can we do inside?

 Many will be spending way more time at home for the foreseeable future.
 Our dogs are likely to consider this a bonus, but it presents both us and our pups with challenges—as in, how to maintain a routine, avoid getting into bad habits and keep the doggo occupied when we’re trying to work.
 Lots of stay-at-home time also may also require new coping skills, including providing safe spaces, using barriers and ramping up training routines.